manifoldai/orbyter-docker/README.md

 The directories in the top level contain the different images.
 Within each directory are subdirectories of version releases, which should match [Manifold's Dockerhub](https://hub.docker.com/u/manifoldai/).
 For example, the Dockerfile for manifoldai/orbyter-ml-dev:1.2 is orbyter-ml-dev/1.2/Dockerfile.

 When build a new release, build a new directory.
-To install new packages, the Pipfile.lock needs to be updated.
-To update the Pipenv.lock, install packages in a running container using

-`
-pipenv install [my_package]
-`

-If it succeeds, the Pipfile *and* the Pipfile.lock will be updated.
-`
+Update a requirements file only with top level modules.